huggingface/blog/hf-bitsandbytes-integration.md

 Because these huge models require so many GPUs to run, we need to find ways to reduce these requirements while preserving the model's performance.
 Various technologies have been developed that try to shrink the model size, you may have heard of quantization and distillation, and there are many others.

 After completing the training of BLOOM-176B, we at HuggingFace and BigScience were looking for ways to make this big model easier to run on less GPUs.
 Through our BigScience community we were made aware of research on Int8 inference that does not degrade predictive performance of large models and reduces the memory footprint of large models by a factor or 2x.
-Soon we started collaboring on this research which ended with a full integration into Hugging Face Transformers.
+Soon we started collaboring on this research which ended with a full integration into Hugging Face `transformers`.
 With this blog post, we offer LLM.int8() integration for all Hugging Face Transformer models which we explain in more detail below.
 If you want to read more about our research, you can read our paper, [LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale](https://arxiv.org/abs/2208.07339).

 This article focuses on giving a high-level overview of this quantization technology, outlining the difficulties in incorporating it into the `transformers` library, and drawing up the long-term goals of this partnership.